otherworldlyguardian/the-hog-dimension-web-042417/client/README.md

         - would this work if we simply assigned a new variable name?
         - how would 'use strict' affect this?
       2. 'handleKeyDownBoringCompromise'
-        - how can I learn to forgive myself for creating this function?
+        - how can I learn to forgive myself for creating this?
       3. 'handleKeyDownClassicStahp'
         - does the '||' check serve any purpose if the event is always passing both regardless in Chrome?